Stream flowing in the Nevada desert

 We got back on the highway, and decided to give Google another shot figuring it would simply redirect, and it would be no problem.
 That was a mistake.
 We followed the most convoluted directions through various neighborhoods and streets only to finally arrive at our hotel which was near a freeway exit.
 I told my wife that it seemed that Google was avoiding freeways.
 She checked her settings, and sure enough the setting indicated avoiding freeways and highways.
 What should probably have been a ten minute trip turned into a half hour ordeal.
 Now we (and you) know to check our map settings if things seem off.

 Have you had a chance to visit any wildlife refuges in your area or while you were on vacation?
-I’d love to hear about your experiences in the comment section below.
+I’d love to hear about your experiences.
 Looking forward to your comments, likes and shares.

 Share Your Travel Thoughts or Sign Up To Receive Blog Notices